JhngJng/NaQ-PyTorch/README.md

 <p align="center"><img width="700" src="./images/NaQ-Diff_Figure.png"></p>

 ## Abstract
-We propose the Unsupervised Episode Generation method called **Neighbors as Queries (NaQ)** to solve the Few-Shot Node-Classification (FSNC) task via Meta-learning without label information.
+We propose Unsupervised Episode Generation method called **Neighbors as Queries (NaQ)** to solve the Few-Shot Node-Classification (FSNC) task by _unsupervised Graph Meta-learning_.
 Doing so enables full utilization of the information of all nodes in a graph, which is not possible in current supervised meta-learning methods for FSNC due to the label-scarcity problem.
 In addition, unlike unsupervised Graph Contrastive Learning (GCL) methods that overlook the downstream task to be solved at the training phase resulting in vulnerability to class imbalance of a graph, we adopt the episodic learning framework that allows the model to be aware of the downstream task format, i.e., FSNC.
 The proposed NaQ is a simple but effective _unsupervised_ episode generation method that randomly samples nodes from a graph to make a support set, followed by similarity-based sampling of nodes to make the corresponding query set.
 Since NaQ is _model-agnostic_, any existing supervised graph meta-learning methods can be trained in an unsupervised manner, while not sacrificing much of their performance or sometimes even improving them.